 No matter where we live or what we have, there’s a simmering, somewhat embarrassing discontentment, brewing in all of us.

-There is a low-grade disenchantment with the very things we prayed about and pushed into our reality.
+There is a low-grade disenchantment with the very things we asked for and pushed into our reality.
 We can be surrounded by longed for beauty and not want any of it.

 The questions about where we are going and what we are doing with these eighty years we’ve been given still haunt us every night.

-We rightly fear being taken over by our growing need for more possessions and the allusion of the American dream, but find ourselves unconsciously chasing after both.
+We rightly fear being taken over by our growing need for more possessions and the allusion of the American dream.
+We find ourselves unconsciously chasing after both.